shapeoko/Docs/content/zaxis.md

 ####Electronics

-- **Stepper Motor** (if at all possible, you should attach the stepper motor at this time, doing it later will probably require some disassembly)
+- **Stepper Motor** (it is all-but impossible to attach the motor after the fact without disassembly)
 - 25287-03 **M3 Flat Washer** x 3 (or more, see below) pcs.

 ####Tools